 Is Pope Leo XIV conservative or progressive?

 He is broadly considered a moderate — continuing Pope Francis’s emphasis on the poor, migrants, and environmental protection, while restoring some traditional liturgical practices.
-He has maintained that women cannot be ordained as priests but has shown openness to the question of female deacons.
+On AI policy he is markedly interventionist; on doctrine he has maintained continuity with his predecessors.